DiegoSalas27/Serverless-app-with-clean-architecture-in-node/README.md

 ## How to run it

-install all the dependencies for the project locally and the serverless CLI globally via NPM: npm install -g serverless.
+Install all the dependencies for the project locally and the serverless CLI globally via NPM: npm install -g serverless.
 As long as you have an instace of a mongodb server running, you will be able to run the application.
 To run the application, use the following commands: serverless offline (using serverless architecture) or npm start (using the monolothic architecture)